 Paula asked if I could make some bubbles.
 I created these from looking at a few glass bauble tutorials.
 My favourite is the one with the tent in it, it looks surreal.

-See more of my artwork here I can mostly be found at my desk at Made By Factory, a Manchester Graphic Design Studio I co run.
+See more of my artwork here I can mostly be found at my desk at Made By Factory, a Manchester Graphic Design Studio I co-run.
+We specialise in Graphic and Web Design, PPC and Social Media.
 If you want to hire us to brand your big event, head over to our site and get in touch.